 Avoid acronyms and jargon.
 Plan meetings so everyone has time to speak.

-Have support in place and expect that two people may attend together if needed.
+Have support in place and plan for two people to attend together so they can support each other.

 Send papers early and send reminders.
 This helps people prepare, especially carers.